-We are also taking actions to relocate assets, consolidate operations and rationalize under-utilized facilities to improve our facility and personnel utilization.
-Such actions may include the closure or consolidation of one or more of our facilities and the termination of facility employees.
-During 2020, we closed our Jennings Facility and Lake Charles Facility, and during 2021, we sold our Shipyard Facility in connection with the Shipyard Transaction and consolidated certain operations within our F&S Facility.
-In connection therewith, during 2021 and 2020, we recorded impairments of certain assets and recorded losses on the sale of certain assets.
-A facility closure or consolidation could result in future impairments of facility assets and other restructuring or exits costs, including retention, severance or other costs associated with terminated personnel.
-Further, we can provide no assurances that any facility closure or consolidation will result in an improvement in our overall utilization or that the costs of doing so will not exceed the benefits expected to be gained from the closure or consolidation of a facility.
-See Note 3 for further discussion of the Shipyard Transaction and our closure of the Jennings Facility and Lake Charles Facility.
+We may take actions to relocate assets, consolidate operations and rationalize under-utilized assets and facilities to improve our utilization.
+Such actions may include the sale of assets or the closure or consolidation of one or more of our facilities and the termination of facility employees.
+During 2022, we sold the Harvey Option associated with the Harvey Option Facility, and during 2021, we sold our Shipyard Facility in connection with the Shipyard Transaction and consolidated certain operations within our Houma Facilities.
+In connection therewith, during 2021 we recorded impairments of certain assets and recorded losses on the sale of certain assets and on the Shipyard Transaction.
+A future sale of assets or facility closure or consolidation could result in further impairments of facility assets and other restructuring or exits costs, including retention, severance or other costs associated with terminated personnel.
+Further, we can provide no assurances that any asset sales or facility closure or consolidation will result in an improvement in our overall utilization or that the costs of doing so will not exceed the benefits expected to be gained from the asset sales or closure or consolidation of a facility.
+In addition, any decisions made regarding our deployment or use of any sales proceeds we receive involves risks and uncertainties.
+As a result, our decisions with respect to such proceeds may not lead to increased long-term shareholder value.
+See Note 3 for further discussion of the Shipyard Transaction and Note 4 for further discussion of the sale of the Harvey Option.